qianqianmi/ClothAnisotropicBRDF/README.md

 Submitted to *Computer Animation and Virtual Worlds*.

 ## Important Note
-This code is directly associated with the manuscript submitted to *The Visual Computer*.
+This code is directly associated with the manuscript submitted to *Computer Animation and Virtual Worlds*.
 If you use this code, please cite the corresponding paper.

 ## 1. Project Information